Transition to retirement

 - You must receive at least one payment during the financial year and there is a minimum payment based on your age and account balance

 - You can draw up to 10% of your TTR account balance* each financial year, that can be made as one single payment

 - There is a minimum amount that must be withdrawn each financial year.
-For members under 75, please call our Service Centre on 1300 360 988
+For members under 75, please call our Member Services Team on 1300 360 988

 - In order to set up a First Super TTR, you must have at least $10,000 in super.

 And if you are looking to retire fully, you may wish to set up a First Super Allocated Pension instead.